 Cost: Bus tickets = 1,050 R/person.
 Jeep price depends on your negotiation skills, but usually costs between 1,500-1,800Rs/person.

 Manali to Leh: This route from the south also features the option of a 2-day bus trip vs. 16-20 hours in a shared jeep.
 We didn’t take this route so can’t speak to it firsthand, but we met several people who did.
 The roads seem to be in worse shape than the Srinagar route, but you go over four large mountain passes which are supposed to be stunning.
 If you’re coming from Delhi, this is the more direct route.
 The roads are usually open for a few months of the year, again from June – September.

 Flying into Leh is certainly more expedient, but you’ll miss the beauty and adventure of the roads.
 The views from the skies in the mountains are supposed to pretty spectacular, however.
 Be sure to leave buffer days in your travel schedule if you fly as flights are frequently canceled due to bad weather.

 Most planes fly from either Delhi or Srinagar.
 Try to book your tickets early as prices go up very quickly.

 Note: Originally we were going to put our trekking packing list here, but as this article was already rather long we decided to publish it in a separate post.
-Stay tuned for all the details on what to bring with you on a Ladakh (or any other) multi-day trek!
+Here is the Ultimate Trekking Packing List with all the details on what to bring with you on a Ladakh (or any other) multi-day trek!